Spinal Cord Injury Claims

 We realise you are trusting us to ensure your best interests and that of your family are looked after and we take this very seriously.

-My insurance company have said that I have to use their solicitors.
+My insurance company has said that I have to use their solicitors.
 Is this true?

 No this is not true.
 A vast majority of insurers have a vested interest in you using the solicitors that they choose.
 Your insurer may be basing their decision on whoever bids highest to take the claim rather than the right team for you.
 You have a choice and you are under no obligation to use the solicitors they recommend.